APA PsycBooks® Database Guide

 Back

-CW Classification Code Word [Word Indexed]
+CW APA Classification Code Word [Word Indexed]

 vocational.cw.

 Sometimes you may wish to retrieve every Classification Code that includes a particular word or words.
-This is done by searching the desired word(s) in the Classification Codes Word (CW) field.
+This is done by searching the desired word(s) in the APA Classification Codes Word (CW) field.

 Back